Beorlor/Piscine_Python/README.md

 docstring and flake8

+generator and iterator (yield)

 ex05 how __main__ works
-ex06 what filter does. what is a generator and list comprehension et lambda ex07 join et rstrip ex08 '\r' and sys.stdout.write doesnt have '\n' compare to print
+ex06 what filter does. what is a generator and list comprehension et lambda ex07 join et rstrip ex08 '\r' and sys.stdout.write doesnt have '\n' compare to print, iterateur et yield